 For anyone who's ever owned - or even researched online for - a gaming headset, HyperX isn't an unfamiliar name.

-In fact, back in 2014, they released Original HyperX cloud which was a mainstream success and led many people to call that the best gaming headset.
+In fact, back in 2014, they released Original HyperX cloud which was a mainstream success and led many people to call it the best gaming headset.

 The success of cloud headset encouraged HyperX to release many new headsets, such as Cloud II, Cloud revolver, and cloud stinger etc, but they didn't get as much success as their predecessor.